VedantGonnade/online-code-editor/README.md

 # online-code-editor
-This project is to build an online code editor using Html, CSS, and JQuery.
+This project is to build an online code editor using Html, CSS, and JavaScript.